tlindsley01-collab/sql-data-warehouse-project/README.md

 This project serves as the first portfolio project entry in Git and it highlights what I  learned.

 I fully documented each step of the entire project.
-If you're looking for good toilet reading --> [TEST](LICENSE)
+If you're looking for good toilet reading --> [Detailed Project Documentation](docs/Data%20Warehouse%20Project%20-%20Detailed%20Project%20Documentation.pdf)

 I strongly recommend checking out Baraa's Git page and exploring some of his courses --> **[DataWithBaraa](https://github.com/DataWithBaraa)**